Peripheral Artery Disease Treatment in Bronx, NY

 Can PAD treatment improve overall cardiovascular health?

-Yes, atherosclerosis which cause PAD by impacting peripheral arteries also impact other arteries including heart and brain, raising the risk of heart attack and stroke.
+Yes, atherosclerosis which causes PAD by impacting your peripheral arteries is likely to impact your other arteries including the heart and brain, raising your risk of heart attack and stroke.
 By managing PAD with our expert care, you can reduce these risks and improve your overall cardiovascular health.

 Is PAD treatment covered by insurance?

 Most insurance plans cover PAD treatments, including diagnostic tests, medications, and procedures.
-Our team is here to help you verify your coverage and explore payment options, ensuring you can access the care you need without added financial worry.
+Our team is here to help you verify your coverage and explore payment options, ensuring you can access the care you need without any financial stress or burdens.